-FIN 436 Finan cial De erivativ ves 3-0- 3 This cou urse is a a study of the major types of derivatives, from swaps and options to forward and futures, we look at using derivatives in various hedging and speculation trading, derivative pricing techniques.
+FIN 436 Financial Derivatives 3-0-3 This cou urse is a study of the major types of derivatives, from swaps and options to forward and fut tures, we look at using derivatives in various he dging and speculation trading, derivative pricing techniques.
 We also look at various market and credit issuer risks in derivatives, what are called "exotic derivatives, and other important aspects of derivatives.
 Prerequisite: FIN 341